FlorianGD/adventofcode/day7.md

 expect_false(balanced_above('tknk'))
 ```

 To find which program is unbalanced, we have to move up from the root.
+If all the children are balanced, we're done, if not, we find the one that is different and check again.

 ``` r
 root <- get_bottom(example_input)